 "It was as if a veil that had hung before her inner consciousness had been lifted, giving to her view a revelation of unsuspected feelings and realities.

-Perhaps, after all, romance did not come into one's life with pomp and blare, like a gay knight riding down; perhaps it crept to one's side like an old friend through quiet ways; perhaps it revealed itself in seeming prose, until some sudden shaft of illumination flung athwart its pages, betrayed the rhythm and the music; perhaps...perhaps...love unfolded naturally out of a beautiful friendship, as a golden-hearted rose slipping from its green sheath."
+Perhaps, after all, romance did not come into one's life with pomp and blare, like a gay knight riding down; perhaps it crept to one's side like an old friend through quiet ways; perhaps it revealed itself in seeming prose, until some sudden shaft of illumination flung athwart its pages, betrayed the rhythm and the music; perhaps...perhaps...love unfolded naturally out of a beautiful friendship, as a golden-hearted rose slipping from its green sheath."Our friend Mark, a poet himself, read a selection from "Still Life With Woodpecker."
+Mark has excellent taste and is much more well-read than I, so I was hesitant to share my selection with him.
+Imagine how delighted I was when he said it perfectly expressed how he feels, too!
+Here it is:

 "Love is the ultimate outlaw.
 It just won't adhere to any rules.
 The most any of us can do is to sign on as its accomplice.
 Instead of vowing to honor and obey, maybe we should swear to aid and abet.
 That would mean that security is out of the question.
 The words 'make' and 'stay' become inappropriate.
 My love for you has no strings attached.
 I love you for free."

-“You have known each other from the first glance of acquaintance to this point of commitment.
+You have known each other from the first glance of acquaintance to this point of commitment.
 At some point, you decided to marry.
 From that moment of yes, to this moment of yes, indeed, you have been making commitments in an informal way.
-All of those conversations that were held in a car, or over a meal, or during long walks — all those conversations that began with, “When we’re married,” and continued with “I will” and “you will” and “we will” — all those late night talks that included “someday” and “somehow” and “maybe” — and all those promises that are unspoken matters of the heart.
+All of those conversations that were held in a car, or over a meal, or during long walks all those conversations that began with, When were married, and continued with I will and you will and we will all those late night talks that included someday and somehow and maybe and all those promises that are unspoken matters of the heart.
 All these common things, and more, are the real process of a wedding.

-The symbolic vows that you are about to make are a way of saying to one another, “You know all those things that we’ve promised, and hoped, and dreamed — well, I meant it all, every word.”
+The symbolic vows that you are about to make are a way of saying to one another, You know all those things that weve promised, and hoped, and dreamed well, I meant it all, every word.

 Look at one another and remember this moment in time.
-Before this moment you have been many things to one another — acquaintance, friend, companion, dancing partner, even teacher, for you have learned much from one another these past few years.
+Before this moment you have been many things to one another acquaintance, friend, companion, dancing partner, even teacher, for you have learned much from one another these past few years.
 Shortly you shall say a few words that will take you across a threshold of life, and things between you will never be the same.

-For after today, you shall say to the world — This is my husband.
-This is my wife.”
+For after today, you shall say to the world This is my husband.
+This is my wife.

 Related Site